 It took us about 3 hours to reach our destination, Sangar.
 Sangar is the same hill where the tomb of Baba Shukuruddin is located.
 From this hill, all of Zaingeer and Sonawari is visible.
 After walking for about 4 hours, we reached an apple orchid and decided to take some rest there till the sun dusked upon us.
 I sent Mir Ahmed to the village where one of our friends, Abdul Rehman Mir lived.
 After finding him at home, we decided to meet.
 Here, we also met Maqbool Mir, a farmer from Kupwara.
 He invited us to stay at his place for the night and we agreed.

-On 18 December 1968, we started out for Qazinag Galli, our pace slowed down as the weather kept getting colder and snow more dense.
+On 18 December 1968, we started out for Qazinag Galli, our pace slowed down as the weather kept getting colder and the snow denser.
 After reaching Qazinag at around 2:00 pm, we found an abandoned hut and took some rest there.
 These huts belonged to the Bakarwal community who brought their animals to these areas during the summers.